abreksa4/mini-config/README.md

 );
 ```

 Notice we can register an array of extensions to one handler, we can also specify a single extension as a string.
-Extensions are case-
+Extensions are case-sensitive.
-sesitive.

 ### Refreshing the config
-Instead of re-scanning and importing all the data everytime we add a target, we call the `refresh()` method to re-import the data:
+Instead of re-scanning and importing all the data every time we add a target, we call the `refresh()` method to re-import the data:
 ```
 $config->refresh();
 ```